nikomatsakis/rust-latam-2019/content/index.md

 # The more things change...

 - Some things have not changed:
-  - systems programming
+  - uncompromised efficiency
-  - safety
+  - safety and correctness
   - a CoC and a culture that emphasized **curiosity and deep research**

 ---